JohnnyOfSnow/U10216014_hw6/README.txt

 Homework is BounceBallApplet.java
 ---------------------------------

-This homework need to add some statement that the program is a application and also a applet that can present on the internet.
+This homework need to add some statement that the program can run as a standalone application(So, I add main method).

 applet life cycle:
                                              invoke